 Bravery, or, do not get bewildered by always changing social media moires and the latest newfangled whathaveyou.
 Nothing is worse than learning everything for the recital, then having two numbers change right before the show.
 Terror.
 Your client has come a long way… a sporadically updated facebook page… a twitter stream dotted with @’s and retweets.
 You are so proud.
 Stronger everyday.
 Then, it happens, changes to facebook, a new Twitter app, or the worst, the dreaded word from your client that makes you realize all your work is about to collapse like a house of cards… the introduction of a new “gizmo”.
 You know that feeling.
 Arm your clients with the knowledge that, yes, all these things change, new things are constantly introduced, but, most importantly, we are on this road together.
 No new gizmo will defeat us, no ‘like’ option will get us down, no fail whale will sink us.

 All in all, your client has a lot of smarts – or else they would not be your client.
 They know they have to face this.
 They know that results will not be instantaneous, (though they would like them to be).
 What they do not know is how to proceed on their own.
-The words Social Media harness schools of thoughts, ideas, methodologies and campaigns that can be overwhelming, confusing and deflating.
+The words Social Media harness schools of thoughts, ideas, methodologies and campaigns such as losing weight that can be overwhelming, confusing and deflating.
 Let them know you are there to help, to further, to grow, to go down that road with them, and, most importantly that you will be there when needed.